 Near the end of the month, hopper patterns such as a Parachute Hopper will become effective.
 Craneflies can also be a factor in late July, as can tricos.

-For more on August tactics and flies, see the Rivers in General forecast
+For more on July tactics and flies, see the Rivers in General forecast